GithubNAN/pizzashop/README.md

-# pizzashop a commerical pizza sales template
+# pizzashop
+A online pizza order template for showing purpose